pureconfig/pureconfig/README.md

 ## Not yet another configuration library
 PureConfig is not a configuration library in the sense that it doesn't search for files or parse them.
 It can be seen as a better front-end for the existing libraries.
-It uses [typesafe config](https://github.com/typesafehub/config) library for loading raw configurations and then uses the raw configurations to do its magic.
+It uses [typesafe config][typesafe-config] library for loading raw configurations and then uses the raw configurations to do its magic.